Engineered Wood Vs Solid Wood FlooringWritten by: Yarl Christie

 Usage for Engineered Wood & Hard Wood

-Thanks to their layered construction, engineered wood floors can be installed anywhere in a building including the basement.
+Thanks to their layered construction, engineered floors can be installed anywhere in a building including the basement.
 The layered construction of the floors imparts excellent dimensional stability to them.

 This means that these floors do not bulge or shrink owing to temperature and humidity changes.
 Engineered wood floors can be used in basements, conservatories and kitchens without a second thought.